zacestrella/Potassium---Estrella-Lim/README.md

   - *Interviews Page -* This page will contain the answers of five selected students in Grade 9 Potassium for a short interview we would be conducting with them about their own insights, opinions, and such.

-  - *Survey Results Page -* This page will consist of the data recieved from our survey to be answered by the students of grade 9 Potassium, us two included, once the First Quarter has come to an end.
+  - *Survey Results Page -* This page will consist of the data recieved from our survey to be answered by different students.

   - *Conclusion Page -* We will conclude our findings which shall have the answer to the question; F2F versus Online: Which Prevails?